To install and run Flutter, your development environment must meet these minimum requirements:

 - Install homebrew.

-$ brew update # The following two steps are a temporary workaround to https://github.com/flutter/flutter/issues/22595 $ brew install --HEAD usbmuxd $ brew link usbmuxd $ brew install --HEAD libimobiledevice $ brew install ideviceinstaller ios-deploy cocoapods $ pod setup
+$ brew install --HEAD usbmuxd $ brew link usbmuxd $ brew install --HEAD libimobiledevice $ brew install ideviceinstaller ios-deploy cocoapods $ pod setup

-If any of these commands fails with an error, run
+If any of these commands fail, run

-brew doctor and follow the instructions
+brew doctorand follow the instructions to resolve any issues.

 Follow the Xcode signing flow to provision your project: